Correctional Officer

 I have my oral psych evaluation coming up, this is the last component of the cdcr process.
 Could you give me any advice on what i should prepare for?
 What type of question will be asked?
 I'm nervous because I know of some people who failed n were DQ.

-Asked by Juno over 10 years ago
+Asked by Juno about 11 years ago

 I am afraid I can not help you much here.
 There was no formal psych test when I hired on.
 In general it is always good advice to get a good night sleep, try not to be too nervous and don't overthink the questions, but beyond that I can't help you much.
 Sorry.

-Asked by Laurel almost 11 years ago
+Asked by SEan-0 almost 11 years ago